• Skip to content

 It’s a good idea to change your child’s toothbrush every 3-4 months or when the bristles get worn or frayed.

 Fluoride is a mineral that keeps teeth strong and prevents tooth decay.
-Fluoride is safe and works best when your child gets it in very small amounts throughout the day in:
+Fluoride is safe and works best when your child gets it in very small amounts throughout the day from the following sources:

 For children who are at high risk of developing tooth decay, dentists might also prescribe gels and pastes with extra fluoride.